 This weekend marks the end of the Mardi Gras season, which begins on January 6 and culminates in Mardi Gras Day (aka Fat Tuesday), on February 9 this year.
 We used to live in New Orleans, so our annual Mardi Gras party has become a tradition among our friends here in Delaware, many of them whom also lived in New Orleans when we did (we all met working at a DuPont plant in Louisiana, and DuPont's headquarters is here in Delaware, so many of us ended up back together!).
 I cooked all last week, our house is all decorated, we had our party last night, and on Tuesday we will go to another friend's house for another gathering of old Louisiana friends and our traditional Popeyes chicken dinner (yes, Popeyes is absolutely authentic!).

 If you'd like to celebrate Mardi Gras this week, it's not too late.
 Here are some great foods you can cook yourself, as well as items you can order or purchase:

 |Just a few of Zapp's fabulous flavors!|

 First, we always order a carton of Zapp's Potato Chips from Louisiana a couple of weeks before the party.
 Zapp's are the most amazing chips you've ever tasted, with unique flavors you can't get anywhere else, like Cajun Crawtator, Cajun Dill (my personal favorite), VooDoo (my son's fave), and many more.
 They are made in a little Louisiana town called Gramercy, just north of New Orleans, and you can order them any time of year by clicking that link above or calling 1-800-HOT-CHIP.
+They now have some regional distributors, including Utz, near us in PA, so they arrive even faster than they used to.
 You won't regret it!

 |Red Beans & Rice|